Rehome My Yorkie in South Africa

 What if my Yorkie has behaviour problems?

 Be honest about behaviour concerns in the intake form.
-Biting, separation anxiety, not coping with other dogs — these are common and the team needs to know about them to plan safe placement.
+Biting, separation anxiety, not coping with other dogs — these are common and the team needs to know about them to review available options.
 Hiding problems leads to failed placements.

 What happens after I submit the form?